bhanugandham/BactGenomePipeline/README.md

 ### **2. Genome Assembly**

 - **Flye**: Assembles the genome using nanopore raw reads.
-This step requires a sample file for the genome size and target genome.
+This step requires a reference file for the genome size and target genome.

 ### **3. Genome Annotation**